Red Chinese Mulberries

 Similarly to figs Natal plums contain an edible latex which is released when they are cooked, be sure not to use aluminum pans when cooking them as the latex will stick to the pan.
 Natal plums can be eaten fresh out of hand or sliced and added to salads.
 Combine with herbs and Indian spices to make pickles.
 Cook down to make jams, sauces, soup, chutney and pie filling.

 Natal plums are native to Natal, South Africa, but can be found growing wild in California, Hawaii and Florida.
 In South Africa the fruits are often referred to as num-num and in India they are commonly called Karonda or Corinda.
 In many areas the Natal plum is used as a hedge plant both for its fragrant white blossoms and as security which is provided by its dense foliage and large thorns.

 Recipes that include Natal Plums.
 One is easiest, three is harder.

 |Dee’s Kitchen||Karonde Ka Achaar (Natal Plum Pickle)|

 |Vegetarian Tastebuds||Karonda Murabba / Natal Plum Sweet Preserve|

-People have spotted Natal Plums using the Specialty Produce app for iPhone and Android.
+Someone spotted Natal Plums using the Specialty Produce app for iPhone and Android.